Dark Spots on Hands: Complete Treatment Guide

 Step 2: Apply Brightening Treatment

-Option A (Non-Retinol Nights): Apply brightening serum with kojic acid, turmeric, or alpha arbutin to the backs of hands.
+Non-Retinol Nights: Apply brightening serum with kojic acid, turmeric, or alpha arbutin to the backs of hands.
+A few drops of turmeric face oil also works well.

-Option B (Retinol Nights, 2-3x/week): Apply retinol cream to hands.
-Retinol accelerates cell turnover and fades spots faster.
+Retinol Nights (2-3x/week): Apply retinol cream to hands.
+Retinol speeds cell turnover and fades spots faster.

 Step 3: Hydrating Hand Cream